sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 --

 ‘Don’t mind Leah,’ the stranger said, the moment the front door closed.
-‘It’s not you who’s bothering her.
-Just death.’
+‘It’s not you who bothers her--just death.’
 He leaned into the crook of my neck, inhaling deeply, and something like rapture passed over his face.

 Abruptly, he spun around.
 Moments later I heard footsteps clunking down the stairs.
 Rummaging, a clatter on the floor.
 Shit, someone said.
 A mayfly flitted through my eye socket, drawn in by the smell.